arkCyber/ManusGPT/README.md

    - It uses AI to identify the most impactful quotes to generate a summary.
    - Then, it writes a post to automatically publish to your social media.

-These examples show just a glimpse of what you can achieve with AutoGPT!
+These examples show just a glimpse of what you can achieve with ManusGPT!
 You can create customized workflows to build agents for any use case.

 ---
 ### Mission and Licencing